jessicamarsha/Blue-mart-database-system/README.md

 ## Overview

-This project was developed as part of the Database course in the Bachelor of Informatics Engineering program at Sam Ratulangi University.

-My contribution included implementing the database using MariaDB and SQL.
+Blue Mart Database Management System is a relational database project developed using MariaDB and SQL.
+The database is designed to manage products, customers, transactions, and transaction details for the Blue Mart sales system.

 This repository is shared as part of my academic portfolio.